 watch play with your friends; even play with your kids.
 Imagine being shoulder to shoulder with your favorite childhood characters, fighting crime and solving puzzles: nostalgia to the max!
 You beat the episode, you level up, and you’re given a limited edition magic item.

 I’m talking about gamified episodes.
 I’m talking about: Gamisodes.
 A platform by, and for, the inner child.

 What exactly is Gamisodes?
-Well, we’ve assembled a rock-star team with some pretty exciting stuff lined up in the coming weeks.
-Whether you’re 5 or 105, go get your inner child and join the journey.
+Well, we’ve assembled a rock-star team with some pretty exciting stuff lined up.
+Whether you’re 2 or 122, go get your inner child and join the journey.
 Trust me, you don’t want to miss what’s coming next.